Skip to main content

 2. Work on strengthening the muscles that control the hip and knee rotation to prevent the ITB being overloaded in the first place!

-Need to check if you have cross over signs…? book in with one of our physios for a Zebris Running Analysis.
+Need to check if you have cross over signs…?
+Book in with one of our physios for a Zebris Running Analysis.